ohexus/travis_ci_devil_in_the_flesh/src/markups/commandResponses/secret/secretFormat.md

-Please write a secret for the repo to make sure that only you will receive notifications:
+Please type a secret for the repo to make sure that only you will receive notifications:
 _*<your\_secret\_variable\>*_

 You can cancel this command by typing /cancel\.